philipschm1tt/talk_ksqldb_joins/script.md

 That looks almost good.
 We have a pretty full table with all the customer IDs, the hashed customer IDs, and the consent to retargeter 2.
-We also see a lot of the correct email addresses – so the join worked!
+We also see a lot of the correct email addresses.
+So the join worked!
 BUT: we see some nulls in the contactmailaddress column.

 That is not what we expected!
 And for a legal issue the current output is not sufficient – we have to fix it.